- The Fiscal

 Prescription drugs play a vital role in the U.S. healthcare system, enabling Americans to live longer, higher-quality lives.
 However, the growing cost of those drugs presents a significant challenge to the quality and affordability of healthcare in the United States.

-U.S. spending on prescription drugs has risen substantially in the past 20 years, climbing from about $88 billion in 1998 to $335 billion in 2018.
-Furthermore, the Centers for Medicare and Medicaid Services project that such spending will continue to grow, rising to $560 billion by 2028 — an increase of 67 percent.
+U.S. spending on prescription drugs has risen substantially in the past 20 years, climbing from $122 billion in 2000 to $348 billion in 2020.
+Furthermore, the Centers for Medicare and Medicaid Services project that such spending will continue to grow, rising to $567 billion by 2030 — an increase of 63 percent.

-That rise in spending can be attributed to many factors, including the number and type of drugs prescribed.
+That growth in spending can be attributed to many factors, including the number and type of drugs prescribed.
 Some common reasons include:

 While prescription drugs can help improve health outcomes in the United States, the rising cost of those drugs can place a financial strain on American families and the country’s fiscal health.
-The coronavirus pandemic, and its effect on individual income and the country’s economic outlook, could exacerbate this challenge.
-Moving forward, containing prescription drug costs will be a vital issue as our country recovers from the pandemic and turns its attention towards addressing the long-term fiscal challenge.
+Moving forward, containing prescription drug costs will be a vital issue as our country continues to recovers from the pandemic and turns its attention toward addressing the long-term fiscal challenge.